Completed and custom framed cross stitch

 After I did some of the puzzles on a card table in our new cat’s room.
 (Yes she has a room, the cats don’t like each other, so Pumpkin has a safe place to go.)
 I decided to work on a really large puzzle that needed to be done on the kitchen table.
 After that it’s where I’ve been working on all my puzzles, and taking a photo of them upon completion.
 I use a super cheap clear table topper to keep everything protected when I’m not working on the puzzle, and since it’s clear I still see it and be reminded to work on it.

 Here is my collection of completed puzzles that I have documented so far.
-Once I finish they are either donated or given to a co-worker who said they would be something fun for the winter.
+Once I finish the puzzles are now going to my oldest niece who started college fall 2018.